locuslab/convex_adversarial/README.md

 The long version: see our paper, [Provable defenses against adversarial examples via the convex outer adversarial polytope][paper].

 ## What difference does this make?
 We illustrate the power of training robust networks in the following two scenarios: 2D toy case for a visualization, and on the MNIST dataset.
+More experiments are in the paper.

 ### 2D toy example
 To illustrate the difference, consider a binary classification task on 2D